-When you use an Android device, the operating system is open source, but many of the applications depend on something called Google Play Services (GMS).
+When you use an Android device, the operating system is open source, but many of the apps depend on something called Google Play Services.
 This software is proprietary and tightly controlled by Google.
-Over time, Google has moved more and more parts of the open operating system into the closed GMS.
+Over time, Google has moved more and more parts of the open operating system into the closed Play Services.

-There are many problems with Google Play Services (GMS):
+There are many problems with Google Play Services:

-- Most popular apps do not work without GMS installed.
+- Most popular apps do not work without Play Services installed.

-- Google uses GMS to gather data on how you are using your device, including location and advertisement tracking.
+- Google uses Play Services to gather data on how you are using your device, including location and advertisement tracking.

-- Google tightly controls which vendors are allowed to install GMS on new devices.
+- Google tightly controls which vendors are allowed to install Play Services on new devices.

 microG is a open source replacement for Google Play Services (and related software), but it only includes the useful parts.
-Unlike GMS, microG does not have any advertising or location tracking, for example.
+Unlike Play Services, microG does not have any advertising or location tracking, for example.

-Although microG is not yet a mature replacement for GMS, the early results with microG are impressive.
-Most apps are able to run fine with microG without any need for GMS.
+Although microG is not yet a mature replacement for Play Services, the early results with microG are impressive.
+Most apps are able to run fine with microG without any need for Play Services.

 Features of microG: